immersive-web/webxr-ar-module/input-explainer.md

 There are several points worth calling out about the table above.
 First, 'screen' style inputs should only use highlights as the user's fingers will obscure other visualizations.
 Second, a pointing ray should not be drawn for 'gaze' style input sources because the ray's origin would be located between the user's eyes and may obscure the user's vision or be difficult to visually converge on.
 Third, developers should only attempt to draw renderable models and pointing rays for 'tracked-pointer' input sources, a topic explained in more detail in the [Renderable models](#renderable-models) section.

 ### Visualizing targeting hints

-In order to draw targeting hints such as cursors, highlights, and pointing rays, a hit test must be performed against the virtual 3D geometry to find what the user is targeting.
+In order to draw targeting hints such as cursors, highlights, and pointing rays, a hit test must be performed against the 3D geometry to find what the user is aiming at.
+There are two types of hit testing: virtual and real-world.
+The sample code in this explainer will focus on virtual hit testing.
+For more information on real-world hit testing and how to combine it with virtual hit testing, see the [Hit Testing explainer](hit-testing-explainer.md).

 WebXR does not have any knowledge of the developer's 3D scene graph, but does have information about the real-world location of `XRInputSource` objects.
 Using the `XRFrame.getPose()` function, as described in the [Targeting ray pose](#targeting-ray-pose) section, developers can determine position and orientation of the `XRInputSource`'s targeting ray and pass it into their 3D engine's virtual hit test function.

 ```js
 function updateScene(timestamp, xrFrame) {